meshplay/meshplay/docs/pages/project/contributing/meshplay-windows.md

 ---
 layout: page
-title: Setting up Meshery Development Environment on Windows
+title: Setting up Meshplay Development Environment on Windows
-permalink: project/contributing/meshery-windows
+permalink: project/contributing/meshplay-windows
-abstract: How to set up Meshery Development Environment on Windows
+abstract: How to set up Meshplay Development Environment on Windows
 language: en
 type: project
 category: contributing
 list: include
 ---

-Meshery can be run on the Windows platform in three different modes.
+Meshplay can be run on the Windows platform in three different modes.
 1. Windows native mode
 2. Under WSL or WSL2
-3. Using Hyper-V to install a Linux VM to run Meshery.
+3. Using Hyper-V to install a Linux VM to run Meshplay.

-Running Meshery on WSL(2) or Hyper-V is not much different from running Meshery on a native Linux platform.
+Running Meshplay on WSL(2) or Hyper-V is not much different from running Meshplay on a native Linux platform.
 The same instructions can be followed as already documented.

 Essentially, all three platforms require the same prerequisites but the Linux platforms (as there are more than one of them) come with some of the prerequisites that Windows does not.